Hoeffding's lemma

 In probability theory, Hoeffding's lemma is an inequality that bounds the moment-generating function of any bounded random variable, implying that such variables are subgaussian.
 It is named after the Finnish-American mathematical statistician Wassily Hoeffding.

-The proof of Hoeffding's lemma uses Taylor's theorem and Jensen's inequality.
+The proof of Hoeffding's lemma uses Taylor's theorem.
 Hoeffding's lemma is itself used in the proof of Hoeffding's inequality as well as the generalization McDiarmid's inequality.